NM6642/Multi-Region-Disaster-Recovery-DR-/README.md

 - Observe that the backup website continues to serve the content without interruption.
 - This demonstrates the disaster recovery (DR) failover mechanism in action.

+## Why This Project

+- When a single AWS region experiences downtime, websites hosted only in that region can go offline.For example if AWS US-EAST-1 outage    entire websites and applications can go offline if they are hosted in only one region.
+- This project ensures that your static website remains **available even if one region fails**, by automatically replicating data and  enabling **multi-region failover**.